rhboot/shim/SBAT.md

 grub.vendorc,2,Vendor C,[...]
 ```

-The goal is generally to limit end customer impact with as few
+The goal is generally to limit end user impact with as few
 re-releases as possible, while not creating an unnecessarily large UEFI
 revocation variable payload.